Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/solidity.md

 Once Lagrange is indexing the requested storage slots, the smart contract can start doing queries over the verifiable databases that are created.

-For Testnet Euclid, we will support only a very limited set of computations.
+For Testnet Themis, we will support only a very limited set of computations.
 Specifically, we focus on computing SELECT statements over historical data.

 ```solidity
 function queryHolder(